Combining Multi-Objective Bayesian Optimization with Reinforcement Learning for TinyML: Evaluation

 To better understand why our RL-based solver can improve on other Bayesian solvers like ParEgo, we analyzed both using a synthetic optimization problem.
-Suppose we minimize a two-dimensional single objective optimization problem \cite{passino2005biomimicry} using both ParEgo and our approach, see Fig.~\ref{fig:contour_botorch}.
-We chose this problem because it presents an interesting challenge: it has a landscape with large areas with little to no gradient combined with some steep minima and maxima.
-We provide the topography of the objective function in Fig.~\ref{fig:contour_botorch:gt} and show the respective Bayesian surrogates of ParEgo and ARS-MOBOpt as well as the topographies of their expected improvement (EI) after 40 trials in Fig.~\ref{fig:contour_botorch}~and~\ref{fig:contour_ars}.
-For our approach (ARS-MOBOpt), we also visualize the rollouts performed during the validation of the local policies for five selected start points (red crosses) after the last (40th) sample.
+Given a two-dimensional single-objective optimization problem with an objective landscape as shown in Fig.~\ref{fig:synth_gt} from ~\citet{passino2005biomimicry} in Appendix~\ref{app:synth_example}.
+This problem has a challenging landscape with large areas that have little to no gradient combined with some steep minima and maxima.
+The respective Bayesian surrogates of ParEgo and ARS-MOBOpt as well as the topographies of their expected improvement (EI) after 40 trials are shown in Figs.~\ref{fig:contour_botorch}~and~\ref{fig:contour_ars}.
+For our approach (ARS-MOBOpt), we also show the rollouts performed during the validation of the local policies for five selected start points (red crosses) after the last (40th) sample.

-We manually selected two sets of priors (marked as red triangles) to provide both algorithms with interesting starting situations: First, a situation where all samples are close together in a region with almost no gradient, see Fig.~\ref{fig:contour_botorch:e2obj}~and~\ref{fig:contour_ars:e2obj}.
+We manually selected two sets of priors (marked as red triangles) to provide both algorithms with interesting starting situations: First, a situation where all samples are close together in a region with almost no gradient, see top left in Fig.~\ref{fig:contour_botorch}~and~\ref{fig:contour_ars}.
 This initialization is interesting because it provides almost no information about the environment, requiring extensive exploration by the algorithms before they can exploit found minima.
-Second, a more general starting situation with a broader distribution of prior samples, see Fig.~\ref{fig:contour_botorch:e1obj}~and~\ref{fig:contour_ars:e1obj}.
+Second, a more general starting situation with a broader distribution of prior samples, see top right in Fig.~\ref{fig:contour_botorch}~and~\ref{fig:contour_ars}.
 This initialization focuses more on evaluating how well the algorithms can apply the exploration-exploitation tradeoff and how fast they can find minima.
 For both priors, we took care not to include samples close to the global minimum.